 - Horse riding is popular and a must-try item when you are in town.
 Hafnarfjordur is a major riding area for Icelandic horses.
-This vintage traveling method will take you in the beautiful nature where you can’t get in by other means.
 The best route for horseback riding is in Mt.
 Helgafell area.
-You will see one of the few forests in Iceland and ride endless moss-covered lava fields on a horseback.
-Visitors usually take advantage of the closeness between Ishestar Riding Center and Leidarendi Cave by signing up a combo day tour of fascinating caving and exciting riding adventure.
+Visitors usually sign up for a caving and riding combo day tour.

 - Join popular day tours.
 Since Hafnarfjordur is an essential part of the capital region, not only it has plenty to offer itself, it also serves as a hub where travelers can go to the Golden Circle attractions or take a food walk in Reykjavik after only a short drive.

 - Hafnarfjordur is also a hiker’s paradise.
-You can easily choose from walking around lakes like Ástjörn or Hvaleyrarvatn or challenge yourself a little more on one of the closeby mountains such as Mt.
+You can easily choose from walking around lakes like Ástjörn or Hvaleyrarvatn or challenge yourself on mountains such as Mt.
 Helgafell.
-It is not a very difficult hike, without too much elevation gain, but is pretty steep.
-It is very popular among local hikers and joggers.
-The view on top is outstanding and there is even a guestbook!
-You can see the coastline when the cities light up in the sunset hours.
-Another smaller mountain to hike is Ásfjall, this is an easy hike to make but the view is well worth it!
+Another smaller mountain to hike is Ásfjall.
+This is an easy hike and the view is well worth it!

-- Visit the Blue Lagoon – This famous bathing paradise is located only a short distance from Hafnarfjordur about 23-30 min away and could make for a perfect activity when exploring the Viking Town.
-Truly a bucket list material!
+- Visit the Blue Lagoon.
+This famous bathing paradise is located only a short distance from Hafnarfjordur (23-30 min away).
+A perfect activity when exploring the Viking Town.

-- Visit the Sívertsen House / Museum – The oldest house in Hafnarfjordur and an extraordinary museum that shows you just how the upper class lived in Iceland in the 18th century.
-A true must visit for history buffs.
+- Visit the Sívertsen House/Museum.
+The oldest house in Hafnarfjordur.
+It’s also a museum that shows you just how the upper-class lived in Iceland in the 18th century.

 One of the newest restaurants and bar in the Hafnarfjordur food scene.
 The chef bailed on the busy downtown life and started this amazing place in central Hafnarfjordur, the locals are loving it.
 Something for everyone, meat, fish and veggie options!